 Capillary isoelectric focusing (cIEF)

-When compared to conventional isoelectric focusing (IEF) in gels, cIEF allows for higher resolution, faster sample analysis and has an approximately 10 fold lower limit of detection.
-In addition, with cIEF the conventional one-point detection is overcome by continuous detection over the whole capillary, allowing real-time observation and preventing sample degradation (due to sample mobilization) before detection.
+When compared to conventional isoelectric focusing (IEF) in slab gels, cIEF allows for higher resolution, faster sample analysis and has an approximately 10-fold lower limit of detection.

-In our laboratories cIEF is typically used for monitoring charge heterogeneity as well as oxidation and deamidation analysis of several therapeutic (glyco)proteins, and in the context of product characterization or comparability studies.
+At Coriolis, cIEF is typically used for monitoring charge heterogeneity as well as oxidation and deamidation analysis of therapeutic (glyco)proteins, and in the context of product characterization or comparability studies.

 Need more information?
 Contact our experts with your questions today.